 WP RSS Aggregator has some general settings that can be set from its Settings section.
 Below is a screenshot of the General Plugin Settings; the first section you will see, and explanations for each setting.

-Limit feed items by age
+Limit feed items stored by age

 This is the maximum age allowed for feed items.
 Items already imported will be deleted if they eventually exceed this age limit.